Spatial birth-and-death processes with a finite number of particles: Introduction

 \section{Introduction}

-We consider spatial birth-and-death processes with time dependent rates.
-At each moment of time the system is represented as a finite collection of motionless points in $\R ^\d$.
-We interpret the points as particles, or individuals.
+We consider spatial birth-and-death processes with time dependent birth and death rates.
+At each moment of time the system is represented as a finite collection of motionless particles in $\R ^\d$.
+The particles can also be interpreted as individuals.
 Existing particles may die and new particles may appear.
 Each particle is characterized by its location.